Chen Yun: Political career under Mao

 In May 1949, Chen Yun was named head of the new national Central Finance and Economic Commission.
-In July 1948, he was appointed to lead the newly-established Northeastern Financial and Economic Commission.
-The Northeast Administrative Commission formed the Northeastern Economic Planning Committee (the primary bureaucratic body responsible for economic planning in Manchuria region), with Chen as the Committee's head.
+In July 1948, he was appointed to lead the newly established Northeastern Financial and Economic Commission.
+The Northeast Administrative Commission formed the Northeastern Economic Planning Committee (the primary bureaucratic body responsible for economic planning in Manchuria region), with Chen as the committee's head.

 In early 1952, Zhou Enlai led a team to draft the first Five-Year Plan which included Chen, Bo Yibo, Li Fuchun and General Nie Rongzhen.
 Zhou, Chen and Li presented the draft to Soviet experts in Moscow, who rejected it.
 In early 1953, Gao Gang and the State Planning Commission began work on what would eventually become the final version.
-After Gao's fall, Chen Yun, Bo Yibo, Li Fuchuan and (later) Li Xiannian would manage the Chinese economy for more than 30 years.
+After Gao's political downfall, Chen Yun, Bo Yibo, Li Fuchuan and (later) Li Xiannian would manage the Chinese economy for more than 30 years.
+Chen would be appointed as Vice Premier of China in 1954.

+In July 1958, Chen, Nie Rongzhen, and Bo Yibo were assigned to a "three persons" group to oversee China's nuclear weapons development program.